7 Strategies for Building a Risk-Aware Culture

 Abnormal AI

-Building this culture requires more than security team initiatives.
-The following seven strategies that follow will embed risk awareness organization-wide, transforming security from a checklist into shared discipline that protects operations and enables growth.
+But building this culture takes more than a few security-team initiatives.
+The seven strategies that follow will embed risk awareness organization-wide, turning security from a checklist into a shared discipline that protects operations and enables growth.

 1. Lead by Example: Executive Engagement in Risk Conversations